 Where the Company's ultimate parent grants rights to its equity instruments to the Company's employees, which are accounted for as equity-settled in the consolidated accounts of the ultimate parent, the Company recognises share-based payment expenses in Profit and Loss.
+Awards are accounted for based on the award grant date fair value.
+For stock options, grant date fair value is determined using the Black-Scholes model.
+Any expense is recognised over the award vesting period.
 Costs incurred by the parent are borne by the Company and a recharge liability is recognised within amounts due to group undertakings.
-See Note 10 for further details.
+See Note 11 for further details.